 The cost of affordable tooth extraction depends entirely on the location of the impacted tooth.
 A simple extraction procedure may cost between $75 and $200, depending on the location and use of anesthesia.
 Surgical extraction of teeth may cost between $800 and $4,000, depending on the location of the tooth and the location of the treatment.

-The best way to remove a tooth without pain is to go to a dentist for professional tooth extraction.
+One of the best way to remove a tooth without pain is to go to a dentist for professional tooth extraction.
 They’ll assess your condition and then apply local anesthesia and general anesthesia so you either don’t feel anything or go to sleep.
 As such, when the dentist pulls your tooth, you won’t feel anything.